 “Okay, okay.
 Well, what did he say?
 Why are you crying?”

 “He said . . .
 He said he was going to kill me.”

 “What?!
 Kill you?!”

-“It wasn’t my brother.”
-She said with too little conviction for Greg to be sure she was right.
-He would kick the shit out of that little weirdo if it did in fact turn out to be him.
-He had once hid a small recorder playing spooky noises in the wall socket of their bedroom.
-Which of course scared the hell out of her.
-That one was funny in retrospect but to upset her this badly was not cool.
+“It wasn’t my brother,” she said, with too little conviction for Greg to be sure she had it right.
+He would kick the shit out of that little weirdo if it did, in fact, turn out to be him.
+Greg had once hidden a small recorder playing spooky noises in a wall socket of their bedroom, which of course scared the hell out of her.
+In retrospect, that one was funny, but to upset her this badly was not cool.

 “He knew my name!
 He knew your name!”

 So it probably was her brother.
 He knew if he suggested it again, it would only agitate her further so instead he just silently plotted when and how to confront him.